agglayer/vault-bridge/src/secondary-chain/wormhole/README.md

 ### Native Token Transfers

+1. FIRST TIME ONLY: Deploy NTT Manager and Wormhole Transceiver implementation and proxy on Primary Chain using NTT CLI.
-1. Deploy Custom Token implementation and proxy to Secondary Chain, and initialize it.
+2. Deploy Custom Token implementation and proxy to Secondary Chain, and initialize it.
 You will need to set `nttManager` to Reverting Contract.
 Please refer to [`DeployRevertingContract.s.sol`](../../../script/etc/DeployRevertingContract.s.sol) for more information.
-2. Deploy NTT Manager and Wormhole Transceiver implementation and proxy on Secondary Chain using NTT CLI.
+3. Deploy NTT Manager and Wormhole Transceiver implementation and proxy on Secondary Chain using NTT CLI.
-3. Execute `setBridge(address)` on Custom Token with address of NTT Manager.
+4. Execute `setBridge(address)` on Custom Token with address of NTT Manager.
-4. Update peers of NTT Manager on Primary Chain and all Wormhole Secondary Chains using NTT CLI.
+5. Update peers of NTT Manager on Primary Chain and all Wormhole Secondary Chains using NTT CLI.
-5. <ins>BEFORE ANY TRANSFERS:</ins> Enable NTT Global Accountant for Wormhole Transceiver on Secondary Chain. @remind: Document the process.
+6. <ins>BEFORE ANY TRANSFERS:</ins> Enable NTT Global Accountant for Wormhole Transceiver on Secondary Chain. @remind: Document the process.

 ### Wrapped Token Transfers